 - 13.1 School Concurrency Established.
 This Agreement establishes a Public School Concurrency program consistent with the requirements of Sections 163.3177, 163.31777 and 163.3180, F.S. - (a) The Parties agree that the timely delivery of adequate public school facilities at the adopted level of service standard requires close coordination among the Parties at the level of land use planning, development approval, and school facility planning.
-Further, the Parties agree that new school facilities should be planned for and provided proximate to those areas planned for residential development or redevelopment.
-Further, the School District shall review and provide a determination on all applications for plats, site plans of functional equivalents which will have an impact on school capacity and the School District's Five-Year Capital Plan. - (b) The Parties agree that, within the County's jurisdiction and each City's jurisdiction, residential plats, site plans or functional equivalents may be issued only if school capacity within a CSA is available in public school facilities at the level of service standard specified in this Agreement.
-The applicant shall provide a School Impact Analysis (SIA) to the School District for a determination of whether school capacity is available to serve the residential development at the adopted level of service standard.
+Further, the Parties agree that the location of new school facilities should be planned for and provided proximate to urban residential areas to the extent possible, provided the schools are proximate to the existing and future residential areas they will serve, as identified on the countywide Future Land Use Map and map series.
+Further, the School District shall review and provide a determination on all applications for residential plats, site plans or functional equivalents which will have an impact on school capacity and the School District's Five-Year Capital Improvement Plan. - (b) The Parties agree that, within the County's jurisdiction and each City's jurisdiction, residential plats, site plans or functional equivalents may be issued only if school capacity within a CSA is available in public school facilities at the level of service standard specified in the Local Governments' Comprehensive Plan.
+The applicant shall provide a School Impact Analysis

+(SIA) to the School District for a determination of whether school capacity is available to serve the residential development at the adopted level of service standard.
 This determination shall be in the form of a School Capacity Availability Determination Letter (SCADL) and based upon the criteria established in the applicable Local Government's Public School Facilities Element (PSFE).